 Webinar – Responding to Video/Audio IPRA/CORA and CCJRA Requests in New Mexico and Colorado

-Join GovQA, Microsoft, and Veritone on Wednesday, August 11th at 11:00 am MT to see how New Mexico, Colorado, and Public Safety agencies in neighboring states could be using GovQA and Veritone automate their IPRA/CORA and CCJRA process, and redact requested audio/video files, all while staying compliant under Microsoft’s secure cloud.
+On Wednesday, August 11th at 11:00 am MT GovQA was joined by Microsoft and Veritone to demonstrate how New Mexico, Colorado, and Public Safety agencies in neighboring states could be taking a proactive approach to New Mexico’s Senate Bill 8 and Colorado’s Senate Bill 217 by using GovQA and Veritone to automate their public record management process, and redact requested audio/video files, all while staying compliant under Microsoft’s secure cloud.